The “keto flu” is the name given to that bad feeling some people get when they have carbohydrate withdrawals.

 We want to get adapted to burning fat as soon as we can so avoiding sweet treats with artificial sweeteners will be helpful especially if you feel sluggish or tired when you are low carb.

-When I first went implemented cycling my carbs, intermittent fasting, and allowing my body to get into ketosis I started out eating mostly foods high in protein.
+When I first went implemented cycling my carbs, intermittent fasting, and allowing my body to get into ketosis I ate a lot of protein but I learned to get into ketosis I needed to eat more fat.

 If it helps, use an online keto macro calculator to make sure your calories are as close as possible to your target.